How much does a conservatory cost? The average conservatory will cost around £5,000.

 So, how much does a conservatory cost depending on the style?
 The style you choose also affects the average conservatory cost.
 In fact, after size, this is the biggest factor in working out conservatory prices.
 Conservatories have always been a popular home improvement in the UK, and like all trends, styles have come and gone.
 Some styles, however, have become classics and will always be in use.
 If you haven’t already decided what style you want, this, along with average conservatory cost and prices, might help you decide.

-The style you choose will play a role in the average conservatory cost for you.
+The style you choose will play a role in finding out ‘how much is a conservatory average cost?’.

 It is characterised by a rectangular shape, with a lightly sloped roof.
 The conservatory itself has three sides, with the house acting as the fourth wall.
 This makes it appear as if it is ‘leaning’ on to the house, giving it its name.